iWhatty/ohkami-v0.23.5-to-0.24-migration-notes/docs/HEADERS_v0.24.md

 The helper `QValue::parse` converts a quality string like `"0.8"` into a sortable floating point representation.

 Typed helpers exist for many common headers.
-For example `ResponseHeaders` has methods like `ContentType` and `CacheControl` which accept strongly typed wrappers.
+For example `ResponseHeaders` provides methods like `ContentType` and `CacheControl` which accept strongly typed wrappers.
 Implement `FromHeader` for your own types to parse custom headers on incoming requests.

+### Precompressed Files

+`CompressionEncoding::from_file_path` detects algorithms from file extensions.
+It returns the remaining path with extensions removed so pre-compressed assets like `app.js.gz.br` can be served with the correct `Content-Encoding` header.
+`Dir` uses this helper to look up files preferred by `Accept-Encoding`.